Institutional Authorization & Consumer Protection

 The purpose of Institutional Authorization (IA) is “to provide for the protection, education, and welfare of the citizens of the state, its postsecondary educational institutions, and its students” (AS 14.48.010).
 In other words, IA serves an educational consumer protection function.
 The statutes and regulations governing postsecondary education in Alaska specifically address:

-1. Standards relating to quality of education; ethics; health and safety; fiscal responsibility; and protection against substandard, transient, unethical, deceptive, or fraudulent institutions or practices;
+• Standards relating to quality of education; ethics; health and safety; fiscal responsibility; and protection against substandard, transient, unethical, deceptive, or fraudulent institutions or practices;

-2. False or misleading educational credentials;
+• False or misleading educational credentials;

-3. The use of academic terminology in institutional designations;
+• The use of academic terminology in institutional designations;

-4. Misleading advertisements, solicitations, literature or representation;
+• Misleading advertisements, solicitations, literature or representation;

-5. Preservation of academic records; and
+• Preservation of academic records; and

-6. Rights and remedies available to the public and ACPE for the execution of the statute.
+• Rights and remedies available to the public and ACPE for the execution of the statute.

 Authorization & Exemption

-Authorization or Exemption status is required for any individual or institution wishing to offer credits, degrees, certificates, or other credentials within the State of Alaska must be either authorized or exempt from authorization under AS 14.48.
-It is illegal to operate a postsecondary educational institution, advertise or deliver postsecondary education, or recruit postsecondary students, without either Authorization or Exemption from ACPE.
+Authorization or Exemption status is required for any individual or institution wishing to offer credits, degrees, certificates, or other credentials within the State of Alaska under AS 14.48.

 Institutions applying for an Initial Authorization to operate in Alaska must meet minimum standards, as established in Alaska Statute (AS) 14.48 and Section 20 of the Alaska Administrative Code (AAC) Chapter 17.
 The minimum standards are outlined in the Initial Application for Authorization to Operate a Postsecondary Institution.

-The application process is follows:
+The Initial Authorization application process is follows:

 • Initial - Ensuring the completeness of the application.
-If the application is incomplete or additional information is requested, staff will contact the institution.
+If the application is incomplete or additional information is requested, staff will contact the individual or institution.
 Staff may establish a deadline to submit additional materials.
 Failure to meet this established deadline may result in a late fee and/or application deferral to the next scheduled Commission meeting.

 • Site Visit - On-site evaluation for compliance.